k2view-academy/K2View-Academy/articles/04_fabric_studio/00_fabric_cloud_platform.md

 <td style="width: 491.525px;">
 <p>To delete a space:</p>
 <ul>
-<li>Use the ellipsis menu resides for each space entry.
+<li>Use the ellipsis menu which resides for each space entry.
 Click there on Delete and assert the action at the popup dialog.</li>
-<li>The deletion process will be then shown at the space list.
-Once process is done the space will not be shown at the space list.</li>
+<li>The deletion process will be then shown at the spaces list.
+Once process is done the space will not be shown at the spaces list.</li>
 </ul>
 <p>Notes:</p>
 <ul>
-<li>There is no restriction who can delete a space or which space he can delete.</li>
+<li>There is no restriction who can delete a space or which space can be deleted.</li>
-<li>Deleting a space also affects storage.
-Delete must be done carefully and if changes that must be preserved, download the space first.</li>
+<li>Deleting a space affects the storage.
+Delete must be done carefully and if there are changes that must be preserved, download the space first.</li>
 </ul>
 </td>
 </tr>